Restore OnePlus 8 8T Pro Stock oxygebos rom via Fastboot Commands

 Unbrick OnePlus 8/8T/8 Pro via Fastboot Enhance

 This is a tool created by XDA Senior Member xzr467706992 and beholds a slew of intriguing features, including the ability to directly flash the payload.bin file, without the need to even manually extract it first.
 Do note that even though this tool was created for OnePlus 8T but it should work across other OnePlus devices too.
-[Well, I have personally tested it on OnePlus 7T and OnePlus 10 Pro, it works well and good even on those devices].
+[Well, I have personally tested it on the OnePlus 7T and OnePlus 10 Pro, it works well and good even on those devices].

 STEP 1: Download Fastboot Enhance Tool